 Private Tutors for the International Baccalaureate (IB)

 We introduce experienced private tutors for the International Baccalaureate Diploma Programme (IBDP).
 Every tutor we introduce has a history of effective IBDP tuition and can support your child with all key International Baccalaureate subjects at Higher or Standard Level, as well as offering guidance with the Extended Essay, Theory of Knowledge and retakes.
 They will also provide your child with the skills and information they need to produce an outstanding UCAS application for University.

-Beyond providing your children with the resources that they need to succeed, it is important for parents to recognise that their child is probably under more academic stress or pressure than they have ever been before.
-For this reason it is helpful to have a structured working day and to understand the pressure your child is under.
+Beyond providing your son or daughter with the academic support that they need to succeed, it is important to recognise that he or she is probably under more academic stress or pressure than they have ever felt before.
+For this reason it is helpful to have a structured working day and to encourage plenty of breaks and extra-curricular activities.

 Advice for Parents